The “Essentials”: our line even more accessible

 • and semi-slim blue stretch jeans

-It's about time we expanded our range of dress shirts.
+It was time we expanded our line of dress shirts.

-No poplin here because as you know, I like textures , even on dressier shirts.
+No poplin here because as you know, I like textures , even on more dressy shirts.

-In white, the Oxford reveals all its potential.
+In white, the Oxford reveals its full potential.

-On the other model, pretty light blue stripes which add variety.
+On the other model, pretty light blue stripes which bring variety.

 The element that required the most work was the collar.

-Basically, my idea was simple: I imagined this shirt under a blazer, so I needed a larger collar than usual so that it would fit perfectly under the lapels of the jacket .
+My idea was simple: I imagined this shirt under a blazer, so it needed a larger collar than usual so that it would sit perfectly under the lapels of the jacket. .

 With our Albini cotton dobby shirt which already had a fairly small collar, I wanted to work on another shape here.

-But he also had to maintain presence, especially when worn without a tie.
+But it also had to maintain its presence, especially when worn without a tie.

 I didn't think we would need 4 prototypes to get the perfect collar!